Why study a language?

 Each of the four skills is assessed in an end of course examination and each skill is worth 25%.
 The speaking exam will take place in April or May of year 11 and is conducted by the class teacher, recorded and sent to the exam board for assessment.
 It involves asking and answering questions on two topics, a role – play and a picture-based discussion.
 The writing, reading and listening examinations take place in the exam season amongst the other subjects and are also assessed by the exam board.
 They involve answering questions to demonstrate comprehension as well as translation exercises.

 We have always had a history at Tabor of supporting students to take a GCSE in a language spoken at home that isn’t English.
-We have offered GCSEs in a number of community languages in the past including Polish, Portuguese, Turkish, Italian, Spanish and Chinese.
+We have offered GCSEs in a number of community languages in the past including Polish, Portuguese, Turkish, Italian, Spanish, Arabic and Chinese.
 The MFL department works with students to fully prepare them for the exams.
 If you have any questions about community languages please direct these to your child’s language teacher or a member of the MFL team.